liferay/clay/next.clayui.com/content/docs/css/components/icons.md

 ### SVG Icons as Background Images

 We have created a Sass function to turn Lexicon SVG icon's into data uri schemes, which enables you to use them as a background images on an HTML element.
-The Sass function `lx-icon(icon-name, color)` takes the name of a Lexicon SVG Icon and a color.
-For example, the Sass rule set `.site-add-cell {lb} background-image: lx-icon(add-cell, #5AF); background-size: contain; display: inline-block; height: 20px; width: 20px; {rb}` will place the SVG icon add-cell as a background-image on any element with class site-add-cell.
+The Sass function `clay-icon(icon-name, color)` takes the name of a Lexicon SVG Icon and a color.
+For example, the Sass rule set `.site-add-cell { background-image: clay-icon(add-cell, #5AF); background-size: contain; display: inline-block; height: 20px; width: 20px; }` will place the SVG icon add-cell as a background-image on any element with class site-add-cell.

 <span class="clay-site-add-cell clay-site-svg-bg">add-cell</span>
 <span class="clay-site-add-column clay-site-svg-bg">add-column</span>